Same Sex Marriage Laws

 Same Sex Marriage Laws | What It All Means

-In the event these marital unions fail for any reason, the same sex couples will face the same challenges all couples face when faced with a divorce.
+In the event these marital unions fail for any reason, the same sex couples will face the same challenges all couples face when confronted with a divorce.
 They will be subject to the same laws that provide for the equitable division of their community property and debts, may face disputes regarding the payment of spousal maintenance, and will have to resolve custody and parenting time children who have been adopted by the parties or was born as a result of Artificial Reproductive Technology.